karthikshetty123/BlogWebsite/README.md

  <img src="https://user-images.githubusercontent.com/69399036/133049723-1d062847-4a49-4c35-be99-bc0787103cd1.png">
 </li> <br>

-<li>Install MongoDB into your system, Link: https://www.mongodb.com/try/download/community .
+<li>Install MongoDB into your system, click on the Link to download: https://www.mongodb.com/try/download/community .
 To check if its downloaded type $mongo --version (If you get sometime like v6.01..        you are on the right path go ahead).</li>
 <li>Then go to your terminal, make sure you are the right path (/downloads/BlogWebsite).
       <ol>
      <li> Type these following commands on the terminal.